s-chathuranga-j/windowsDesktopAppAutomation-winappdriver-java/README.md

 - TestNG
 - Appium Java Client

-This solutions has one test which opens the Windows Notepad application and run few tests on it.
-Before running this solution there few other dependencies you are required to fullfill.
+This solution has one test which opens the Windows Notepad application and run few tests on it.
+Before running this solution there few other dependencies you are required to fulfill.
 Which are:

 1. Download and install the WinApp Driver application from here under releases: https://github.com/Microsoft/WinAppDriver
 2. Download and install Windows SDK from here.
 When installing make sure you pick “Windows SDK signing tools for desktop apps” & “Windows SDK for UWP Managed apps” options in the installation process: https://developer.microsoft.com/en-us/windows/downloads/windows-sdk/